 Many of these costs are one-time expenses.

-There are numerous ongoing costs you’ll have to pay for, including new toys, cleaning supplies, routine veterinary exams, fruits and vegetables, vitamin supplements, bird seeds and pellets, and grooming.
+You’ll have to pay for numerous ongoing costs, including new toys, cleaning supplies, routine veterinary exams, fruits and vegetables, vitamin supplements, bird seeds and pellets, and grooming.

-As you can see where, even a tiny, inexpensive bird will have serious monetary commitment.
+As you can see where, even a tiny, inexpensive bird will have a severe monetary commitment.
 This breakdown of costs doesn’t even factor in the purchase of the bird itself!

-Remember, the larger or more exotic your pet bird is, the more expensive it will be not just to buy outright but also to raise.
+Remember, the more giant or more exotic your pet bird is, the more expensive it will be not just to buy outright but also to raise.

 Before bringing a pet bird into the home, make sure you have the time to devote to its care – and the financial resources.